anytizer/sargam-blog.lmms/README.md

 When a beat uses two or more notes, sperate them with a comma. eg. `S,R`.
 One comma means two notes together.
-And two or more commas in a beat produce a glitch in the software (quantization error) or crackling sound.
+And two or more commas in a beat might produce a digital glitch or crackling sound in the software (quantization error).

-Three commas would be too quick note.
+Three commas would be too quick notes served in 1 beat.
 But, it opened a new opportunity of notation like: `R,-,-,G` and `R,G,-,-` which are differently stressed sylables.
 You can probably adjust the grace notes / meend here.
+Unfortunately `R,-,-,-` is same as `R` but with CPU loads.

 The below notation is written as: `S - R,G P`.
 Combination R and G share same time length as S, -, and P.